Robert Butler (director): Career

-He directed actor Kurt Russell in four Walt Disney movies, including Guns in the Heather, The Computer Wore Tennis Shoes and The Barefoot Executive.
+Butler directed actor Kurt Russell in four Walt Disney movies, including Guns in the Heather, The Computer Wore Tennis Shoes and The Barefoot Executive.

-Butler has won two Emmy Awards for outstanding directing, the first in 1973 for The Blue Knight pilot, and the second in 1981 for his Hill Street Blues premiere.
+Butler won two Emmy Awards for outstanding directing, the first in 1973 for The Blue Knight pilot and the second in 1981 for his Hill Street Blues premiere.

-In 2014 Butler's work was the subject of a career retrospective at the UCLA Film and Television Archive.
+In 2014, Butler's work was the subject of a career retrospective at the UCLA Film and Television Archive.

 Butler was honored by the Directors Guild of America (DGA) with a Lifetime Achievement Award for Distinguished Achievement in Television Direction in February 2015.

+Butler died in Los Angeles on November 3, 2023, missing his 96th birthday by thirteen days.
+With his death, Ralph Senensky became the last living director to direct an episode of Star Trek (1966).